divyab1708/streamlab/SOLUTION.md

 Yes, it was.
 This assignment made me use most of the features of VueJS and CSS.

 ## Briefly explain your decisions to use tools, frameworks and libraries like React, Vue, etc.
-Vue JS - makes it easy to make the application interactive.
+- Vue JS - makes it easy to make the application interactive.
-Bootstrap - It has the grid system, which makes it easy to create different layouts and making it responsive.
+- Bootstrap - It has the grid system, which makes it easy to create different layouts and making it responsive.
 Also it has other pre-defined components - Modal, buttons.
-Fontawesome - pre-defined classes for icons
+- Fontawesome - pre-defined classes for icons

 ## Did you make certain assumptions and decisions around the UI/UX?
 Please elaborate on your reasonings.

+- As mentioned before, after selecting an option for a source in the modal, since there is no intermediate step mentioned, I am programmaticaly adding a source on the left hand side list.

+- For the split screen (video feed and screenshare ) based on the wireframe (also by thinking by myself), the screenshare is never cropped since I assumed that it is more important to see the entire screen at all the time.
+For the video feed, the aspect ratio of the feed is maitained but only the window size of the feed ie 33%  of the stream size, and centered is shown ( the streamer will have to make sure that they are the centre of the video feed to be visible).

+- On the left-hand side bar (list of sources), according to the wireframe the buttons are always visible on the thumbnail.
+It reduces the visibility of the thumbnail.
+The user might have difficulty recognizing which one it is.
+Therefore, I am showing the buttons only when you hover on it.
+And the selected ones are highlighted by giving them a border.
+Another Idea I had was to show an icon on top left of thumbnail as a camera (depicting video feed) and screen (depicting screenshare).

 - The icons for layout configurations might not look great since I took a screenshot and used them.

-- As mentioned before, after selecting an option for a source in the modal, since there is no intermediate step mentioned, I am programmaticaly adding a source on the left hand side list.

 - Even if you select the same source on "add a new source" modal again and again, I am currently not performing validation for it since I am adding the sources programmatically.